hde-oliv/get_next_line/README.md

 		return (0);
 	}

-After that compile it with the get_next_line_utils file
+After that compile it with the get_next_line_utils file...

     clang main.c get_next_line.c get_next_line_utils.c

+and run it!

+    ./a.out text.txt

 Voilà!

 OBS: The bonus version works pretty much the same but works with multiple fd calls.